Tension Seeking Resolution (The Law of Polarity)

 My advice then is to learn how to test.

-Master it, move on to the next challenges, then play the game of balance only accessible to those who know the rules.
+Master it, then move on to the next skill to you need to collect to play the game of balance only accessible to those who know the rules.

 Because nothing in life is perfect.